MuniDataEngineer/Pyspark/logFileAnalyzer/README.md

-# 📁 Log File Reader and Transformer using PySpark
+# 📁 Log File Analyzer

 ## 📌 Description
 This project reads raw `.log` files and processes them using **PySpark** to extract structured information.